 If you’re not able to access this, please contact the specific care home to arrange how you can receive updates on your loved one, and the activities from the home.
 To allow the staff to attend to the residents during the busy morning period, and to ensure health professionals and vital deliveries of personal protective equipment (PPE) can get through to the home, it would be greatly appreciated if at all possible you could call the home after 13:00

 5. How can you guarantee the level of care for my family member at this time?.

 Our fantastic colleagues and volunteers are working around the clock to ensure our residents are receiving the excellent care and support as always, so please rest assured your loved ones are in compassionate and caring hands.

-Unfortunately, some of our colleagues are off work due to shielding, self-isolation or they, sadly, have become symptomatic.
-We’re working really hard to support our homes and schemes across the country and have launched a national recruitment drive to ensure the staffing levels are maintained.
-They are then trained, ready and waiting to step in and continue giving your loved one the fantastic care and support they deserve.
+We’re working really hard to support our homes and schemes across the country and have launched a national recruitment drive to ensure the staffing levels are maintained, and that staff are not moved to cover other services They are then trained, ready and waiting to step in and continue giving your loved one the fantastic care and support they deserve.

 In addition, our homes continue to follow our strict policies on infection control as well as guidance from Public Health.

 If we have a suspected or confirmed case of coronavirus in our homes or schemes, then we will isolate the resident and care for them in their own room.
 Carers will wear appropriate personal protective equipment (PPE).

 6. Guidance and support on the paying of fees and charges at this time.